ACM20121 Certificate II in Animal Care (HSC)

 I have some general questions about studying with Taronga

 We have captured most of the questions we have previously received either on our website or in our Student Handbook.
-Please thoroughly read both of these platforms and if you still have questions, you can email us at tti@zoo.nsw.gov.au.
+Please thoroughly read both platforms and if you still have questions, you can email us at tti@zoo.nsw.gov.au